E-Dmz/tutos/remote.md

 - ***Hurray!*** now you're seeing your desktop PC's `Terminal` ***inside*** your laptop PC's `Terminal`
 - (all the fancy formatting of `oh my sosh!` is lost)

-## What you can do once you're SSH-ed
+## What you can do once you're connected
 - anything you're used to do from a terminal
 - notably `cd`, `cat`, `curl`, `git`, `heroku`, `docker`, `gcloud`, `pip install`, `shutdown`, etc.
 - just remember you're not on your local `Terminal`